HypertextAssassin0273/ModernSnakesAndLadders-PF_Project/HOME.md

 ---

 # What’s New?
 (Improvements)
-- Three new & different Game Modes.\
+- Three new & different Game Modes.<br>
     (i.e. Total: classic, modern, time knockdown, turn knockdown)
-- Separate Dice-Menu with four different settings.\
+- Separate Dice-Menu with four different settings.<br>
     (i.e. auto/manual, single/double dice)
 - Win-Menu will now show turns & positions of both players , along with total time taken in each match.
 - To reduce the code size & improve efficiency for locating ‘Cursor-Pointer’ on board, a complex equation is used.
-- Hidden Settings for Filing & some In-game functions.\
+- Hidden Settings for Filing & some In-game functions.<br>
     (i.e. Delete Specific Slot, Erase All Data, Rename Files, ON/OFF Sounds)
 - Flexible Menu for load game function, displaying all saved games along with their respective game modes.
-Also, you can select any saved Game in the Menu (without scrolling up/down) by simply typing the index number in a dialogue box.\
+Also, you can select any saved Game in the Menu (without scrolling up/down) by simply typing the index number in a dialogue box.<br>
     (i.e. To enable the dialogue box, press Ctrl+w)
 - Save Game Menu can now show the Available Slots.
 - Calculated Time will now be displayed in Standard Format.